VinitraMk/AlgoBook/README.md

 # AlgoBook
-A collection of useful algorithms and data structures.
-Following algorithms have been implemented in c++.
+Following sortin algorithms have been implemented in c++.

 ####Sorting
     1. Bubble Sort